 How do you become a real estate agent in Australia?

 You need to meet eligibility requirements and complete a ‘qualification and certificate of registration’ in your state or territory.
 You also need to get experience working under the supervision of a licensed real estate agent.

 Can a US citizen buy a house in Australia?

-If you’re a non-resident foreigner and you want to buy any kinds of residential property in Australia, you first need to get an approval from the FIRB.
+If you’re a non-resident foreigner and you want to buy any kind of residential property in Australia, you first need to get approval from the FIRB.

 The Australian Government has welcomed Asian investors with open arms and you can even receive local bank loans.

-But there are investment opportunities in smaller places like Gold Coast, Canberra and Brisbane.
-Don’t neglect these cities and do good research before you making your decision.
+But there are investment opportunities in smaller places like Gold Coast, Canberra, and Brisbane.
+Don’t neglect these cities and do good research before you make your decision.